Perm, Russia: Soviet period

 In the 1930s, Perm grew as a major industrial city with aviation, shipbuilding, and chemical factories built during that period.
 During the Great Patriotic War (World War II), Perm was a vital center of artillery production in the Soviet Union.
 During the Cold War, Perm became a closed city.

 Modern city

 The city is a major administrative, industrial, scientific, and cultural centre.
 The leading industries include machinery, defence, oil production (about 3% of Russian output), oil refining, chemical and petrochemical, timber and wood processing and the food industry.

+In 1996 a memorial was erected in the Yegoshikhinskoe cemetery to deceased inmates of the Gulag, forced settlers and victims of the Great Terror.

 On 20 September 2021, a mass shooting occurred at Perm State University, resulting in six fatalities and 47 injuries.